subquery/documentation/docs/indexer/miscellaneous/faqs.md

 **SubQuery Managed Service**

 SubQuery also provides free, production grade hosting of projects for developers.
-Our Managed Service removes the responsiblity of managing infrastructure, so that developers do what they do best — build.
+Our Managed Service removes the responsibility of managing infrastructure, so that developers do what they do best — build.
 Find out more [here](../run_publish/publish.md).

 **The SubQuery Network**